hashtag-squirrel/mildew-detection-project/README.md

 ### Main Data Analysis and Machine Learning Libraries

 * Numpy
-  * Used for
+  * Used for performing numerous array operations
-  * Example:
+  * Example: converting images into numpy arrays
 * Pandas
   * Used for dataframe processing
-  * Example
+  * Example: Collect the model history in a dataframe
 * Matplotlib
-  * Used for
+  * Used for data visualization
-  * Example:
+  * Example: Used to plot accuracy/loss plots
 * Seaborn
-  * Used for
+  * Used for data visualization
-  * Example:
+  * Example: Used to create the bar plot showing the labels distribution
 * Plotly
-  * Used for
+  * Used for data visualization
-  * Example:
+  * Example: Used to create the bar plot on the Powdery Mildew Detection dashboard page showing the prediction probability
 * Streamlit
-  * Used for
-  * Example:
-* Scikit-learn
-  * Used for
+  * Used for dashboard creation
-  * Example:
+  * Example: Used to create the dashboard that is deployed to heroku
 * Tensorflow-cpu
-  * Used for
+  * Used for modelling
-  * Example:
+  * Example: Used for creating the CNN pipeline
 * Joblib
-  * Used for
+  * Used for file operations
-  * Example:
+  * Example: Used to save data in different file formats, e.g. class_indices.pkl
 * Keras
-  * Used for
+  * Used for modelling
-  * Example:
+  * Example: Used for the hyperparameters, but also for image augmentation
 * PIL
-  * Used for
+  * Used for image operations
-  * Example:
+  * Example: Image class used to resize input on the Powdery Mildew Detection dashboard page

 ## Credits

 ### Code

+* The [Malaria Detector Walkthrough](https://github.com/Code-Institute-Org/WalkthroughProject01) was used as a guidance for this project in many parts, and many code snippets were adapted from there and are credited in the code and notebooks as well.
+* Other than that, the lesson material on Tensorflow and image analysis was referenced throughout the project.

 ### Content

 * [What is CRISP-DM](https://www.datascience-pm.com/crisp-dm-2/) - Further reading on CRISP-DM, referenced to understand the concept and to write the Readme section

-### Media

-* In this section, you need to reference where you got your content, media and from where you got extra help.
-It is common practice to use code from other repositories and tutorials.
-However, it is necessary to be very specific about these sources to avoid plagiarism.
-* You can break the credits section up into Content and Media, depending on what you have included in your project.